nkanyang/data-process-cli/README.md

 node index.js  27.28s user 0.33s system 100% cpu 27.381 total
 ```

-The reason of improvement is that "map + reduce" significantly reduce the number of calculation when processing large amount of recourds(millions).
+The "map + reduce" way runs more than 2 times faster.
+The reason of this improvement is that it reduces the number of calculation when processing each record, which will significantly reduce the time-cosuming when it come to large amount of recourds(millions).

 A thought:
-Another way of improving for processing large amount of data is to divided the data into segments , process it concurrently with multiple instances and reduce the result.
+Another way of improving for processing large amount of data is to divided the data into segments , process them concurrently with multiple instances and then reduce the result.
 As this must be supported by framework, it's just a thought for now.

 ## FAQ